 broken or rusty jewelry or other such items.
 I know some people are very creative with these things, but I'm not.

 L is in high school.
-She loves volleyball, One Direction & especially Niall Horan, choker necklaces, delicate rings, Pura Vida style bracelets, scrunchies, fun stationery/ school supply items, The Hunger Games series, and most typical things girls her age enjoy.
-Some of her favorite movies are Baby Driver & both of the Mamma Mia! musicals.
+She loves dystopian fiction, One Direction (especially Niall Horan), choker necklaces, delicate rings, Pura Vida style bracelets, scrunchies, honeybees, The Hunger Games series, and most typical things girls her age enjoy.
+She coaches younger girls' volleyball at the Y. Some of her favorite movies are Baby Driver & both of the Mamma Mia! musicals

 I do keep a collage journal/ glue-book/ smash book, and occasionally take on simpler crafty endeavors.